mscottsewell/powerquery-docs/powerquery-docs/connectors/dataverse.md

 Misspelling a column name might result in an error message about query folding instead of missing column.

-### Accessing large semantic models
+### Creating large semantic models

-Power BI semantic models contained in Dataverse can be very large.
-If you're using the Power Query Dataverse connector, any specific query must complete within 5 minutes else it will time-out.
-So you might need to query the data multiple times to access all of the data in the model.
-Using multiple queries can take a considerable amount of time to return all the data.
+Unconstrained, default queries of Dataverse data can be very large and complex.
+If you are using the Power Query Dataverse connector, any specific query must complete within 5 minutes else it will time-out.
+The best practice is to always ensure the query includes only the minimum columns and rows needed and is structured [in a native query](/power-bi/guidance/powerbi-modeling-guidance-for-power-platform#execute-native-queries-with-the-enablefolding-option) to “Fold” back to the server to ensure best performance.

-If you're using the [Common Data Service (Legacy)](common-data-service-legacy.md) connector, you can use a single query to access all of the data in the semantic model.
-This connector works differently and returns the result in "pages" of 5-K records.
-Although the Common Data Service (Legacy) connector is more efficient in returning large amounts of data, it can still take a significant amount of time to return the result.
+The [Common Data Service (Legacy)](common-data-service-legacy.md) connector, returns the result in "pages" of 5,000 records at a time.
+Although this in some cases allows for larger query results, it is significantly slower than the Dataverse connector.

-Instead of using these connectors to access large semantic models, we recommend that you use [Azure Synapse Link](/powerapps/maker/data-platform/export-to-data-lake) to access large models.
-Using Azure Synapse Link is even more efficient than either the Power Query Dataverse or Common Data Service (Legacy) connectors, and is specifically designed around data integration scenarios.
+For greater scalability and flexibility with Dataverse data, we recommend the use of the [Dataverse to Fabric Link](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric) as the data source for large semantic models.
+Using Fabric Link (or [Azure Synapse Link](/power-apps/maker/data-platform/azure-synapse-link-delta-lake)) is far more efficient and capable than either the Power Query Dataverse or Common Data Service (Legacy) connectors, and easily supports even the largest scenarios.

 ### Performance issues related to relationship columns